bmedianet/CogSight-Personality/README.md

 If you do not receive an error message, then you have successfully authorized yourself, and can start using our engine and populate your own content repository.

 Once you are authorized, you can access our API using HTTP Basic Authentication that is SSL-encrypted (HTTPS).
-For more information on how to use our Cognitive Insights - Personality API, check out some of our sample apps in this repository, as well as our Apigee API Console: https://apigee.com/bmnAPIs/embed/console/CogSightYou
+For more information on how to use our Cognitive Insights - Personality API, check out some of our sample apps in this repository, as well as our Apigee API Console: https://apigee.com/bmnAPIs/embed/console/CogSightYou.
+If you are looking for more information about what an API Console is, Apigee has an overview description at http://apigee.com/docs/enterprise/content/whats-api-console.

-You can also find more information about our suite of APIs, Cognitive Insights, at our website, http://www.bmedianet.com/main.html.
+You can also find more information about our suite of APIs, Cognitive Insights, at our website, http://www.bmedianet.com/personalityapi.html.